Home > Moving > City Guides > 5 Safe, Affordable Neighborhoods in San Diego

 San Diego, CA

 Thinking about moving to San Diego?
-Not only is this one of the best cities in the U.S. for veterans and retired military but it also boasts 70 miles of stunning beaches and some of the best schools in California.
-Check out our list of the top five safe, affordable neighborhoods in America’s Finest City!
+Not only is America’s Finest City one of the best places for veterans and retired military, but it also has plenty to offer all residents—including 70 miles of stunning beaches and some of the best schools in California!
+Check out our list of the top five safe, affordable neighborhoods in San Diego!

 Search Form Find an Extra Space Storage facility near you